Ottermad/ottermad.github.io/_posts/2023-09-15-QC-Course-Linear-Maps.md

 $$= \sum_i^na_i f(b_i)$$

-So if we know what f does to each basis vector then we know what is does to any vector
+So if we know what f does to each basis vector, then we know what it does to any vector.

-So let's write f in the following way:
+Let's write f in the following way:

 $$[f(b_1) f(b_2) f(b_3) ... f(b_n)]$$

-So here's an example
+Here's an example

 $$[f(b_1) f(b_2)] = [3 5]$$